O2-Czech-Republic/BC-ECIES-for-iOS/README.md

 This ECIES variant performs the following steps to produce ciphertext result:
 1. A random ephemeral EC key pair is generated for each message
 2. A Diffie-Hellman key exchange is performed over the **ephemeral** private key and the **peer** public key.
 The result is a shared secret Z.
-3. A KDF is used to expand the shared secret into a key that is suitable for symmetric encryption.
+3. A KDF is used to expand the shared secret into 256 bits of shared information which is then split in half to produce symmetric key (first 128 bits) and nonce (last 128 bits).
 Apple uses X9.63 KDF which is simply a SHA message digest of the concatenation of the shared secret, a 4-byte incremental counter, and the ephemeral **public** key data which serves as the initialization vector (IV).
 The result is trimmed to the target key size (128 bits for EC curves <= 256 bits).
 4. The result of the KDF is then used as the symmetric encryption key for AES-GCM, while an all-zero 16 bytes long byte array is used as the nonce.
 5. The output of the encryption process is a concatenation of (in this order):
    - the **ephemeral** public key